Sherman Here

 In the 20th century, Bullitt County went through a period of modernization and growth.
 The county's population increased, and new industries, such as manufacturing and retail, emerged.
 Today, Bullitt County continues to grow and modernize, while still preserving its historical roots and celebrating its unique heritage.

-This timeline provides a condensed summary of the historical journey of Bullitt County, Kentucky.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Bullitt County, Kentucky.

 • 1796 - Bullitt County is founded and named after Alexander Scott Bullitt, the first Lieutenant Governor of Kentucky